UCKarl/UCKarl.github.io/_posts/shortstory/2017-02-17-An-Offering.md

 "Not interested."

+"You should have thought of that before you shot that guy."

 And then, .
 It wasn't that I was denied my cellphone; I expected that.
 It wasn't that he had authority over that decision.
-No, it was the matter-of-fact way in which he threw those words out of his mouth, the carelessness.
+It wasn't the matter-of-fact way in which he threw those words out of his mouth, the carelessness.
 And then, my heart-rate increased.
 This time was different, though.
 Instead of the cold agony of uncertainty, I felt a hot rush flow through my arteries and get sucked up through my veins.

 "Look, you don't know me.
 You don't know why I did what I did.
 And even if you did, you don't know who I did it to.
 All you know is some guy.
 Maybe it was as simple as this guy .
 Or maybe it was because this guy murdered."

 "Look buddy..."

 "Wait, I'm not done yet.
 Yeah, I know judgement when I see it.
-I saw it when I . been treated this way before in.
-But through it all.
+I saw it on the faces of Afghan mothers I had to ask for information.
+I saw it on my buddy's wife when I collected my purple heart while she collected her husband's body

 Silence.